signavio/dmn-and-drools-execution-examples/README.rst

     }
   ]

-and a number of output definitions in the same format.
+and some output definitions in the same format.
 The ids provided in the file can be used to find the corresponding input in the .dmn and .drl files. e.g.